kelseyabreu/TopicTrends/README.md

 The results panel shows:
 - Ideas automatically grouped by similarity
-- Count of similar ideas in each group
+- Groups categorized by size (Ripples, Waves, Breakers, and Tsunamis)
 - Individual ideas within each group
 - Verification status of each submission

 ## How It Works

-### Semantic Grouping Algorithm
+### AI-powered Grouping Algorithm

 TopicTrends uses a sophisticated natural language processing approach to understand and group ideas:

-1. **Text Embeddings**: Each idea is converted into a high-dimensional vector using Sentence-BERT
+1. **Text Embeddings**: Each idea is converted into a high-dimensional vector using semantic models
 2. **Similarity Calculation**: Cosine similarity measures how related ideas are to each other
-3. **Hierarchical Clustering**: Ideas are grouped using agglomerative clustering with an adaptive threshold
+3. **Clustering**: Ideas are grouped based on their semantic similarity
 4. **Representative Selection**: The most central idea in each cluster becomes its representative

-This approach identifies semantic similarity beyond simple keyword matching, understanding when different wording expresses the same core concept.

 ### Real-time Updates